 Fees and Charges Involved

 When you invest in UITF, you have to be aware of the following fees and charges:

-Your bank may charge you additional fees apart from the fees and taxes listed above.
-Ask your bank representative about unit investment trust fund fees before submitting your application.
+Your bank may charge additional fees apart from the fees and taxes listed above.
+Ask your bank representative about UITF fees before submitting your application.

-NAVPU or Net Asset Value Per Unit is the unit price or the current net market value of the fund.
+So what about the NAVPU meaning?
+NAVPU, or Net Asset Value Per Unit, is the fund's unit price or current net market value.
 You can compute your NAVPU by taking the total market value of the investment fund minus the expenses and liabilities.
 Then, divide the result by the total number of units of participation.